 - What accomplishments or qualifications make you stand out as an applicant?

 - What key skills do you possess that are relevant to the position?

 Placing special emphasis on your relevant accomplishments is always recommended, as they help to show an employer what real-life improvements you can offer and achieve.

-Here is an example of how to describe an accomplishment in an education cover letter
+Here's an example of how to describe accomplishments in an education cover letter

 5. End your education cover letter with a strong closing statement

 The final piece of the cover letter puzzle is a strong closing statement that includes:

 - An enthusiastic sentence saying you are looking forward to hearing from them